Inflect logo

 Regional Market Reach: From a central position in North Rhine–Westphalia, facilities in Bielefeld efficiently serve a population of several million across northern and western Germany.

-Tax Advantage For Data Centers: Financial benefits focus on supporting the transition to sustainable energy and modernizing digital infrastructure.
-These programs help offset the costs associated with implementing high-efficiency cooling and green power systems as of December 2025.
+Tax Advantage For Data Centers: Financial benefits focus on supporting the transition to sustainable energy and modernizing digital infrastructure as of January 2026.
+These programs help offset the costs associated with implementing high-efficiency cooling and green power systems.

 Natural Disaster Risk